neo4j/neo4j-graphrag-python/docs/source/user_guide_rag.rst

 1. A Neo4j driver: used to query your Neo4j database.
 2. A Retriever: the `neo4j-graphrag` package provides some implementations (see the :ref:`dedicated section <retriever-configuration>`) and lets you write your own if none of the provided implementations matches your needs (see :ref:`how to write a custom retriever <custom-retriever>`).
 3. An LLM: to generate the answer, we need to call an LLM model.
-The neo4j-graphrag package currently only provides implementation for the OpenAI LLMs, but its interface is compatible with LangChain and let developers write their own interface if needed.
+The neo4j-graphrag package's LLM interface is compatible with LangChain.
+Developers can also write their own interface if needed.

 In practice, it's done with only a few lines of code: